lmotta/qgis_actions_py/README.md

 * Example: ./create_action header_add_landsat.py
 * After run this script, paste code in Action property of layer

+### test_console.py
+* Test Class AddLayerSQL in console QGIS

 ### model_action_add.py
 * Model for define Header
 * Variables:
   * feat_filter: Field from layer where use in SQL (use double quotes for String type)
   * nameModulus: Name this action for display in Message Bar
   * layerSQL: Name of layer that will be created by Action (use value of feat_filter)
-  * fileStyle: Name of style file for layer
+  * style: Name of style, can be a None, QML file or 'layer_styles' table and the 'styleQML' field
   * geomName: Name of geometry field in SELECT
   * sql: SQL with query, see type of filter field